~ 720th Military Police Battalion Reunion Association Occupied Japan History Project ~

-720th
+720th MP

 MAIN GATE CAMP BURNESS-Tokyo 1949

-12 April 1948 The Commanding General of the United States Eighth Army authorized the temporary naming of the 720th Military Police Battalion installation as "CAMP BURNESS," in honor of SGT Frederick A. Burness of B Company, killed and missing in action during WWII on 23 April 1943.
+12 April 1948 The Commanding General of the United States Eighth Army authorized the temporary naming of the 720th Military Police Battalion installation as "CAMP BURNESS," in honor of SGT Frederick A. Burness of Baker Company, killed and missing in action during WWII on 23 April 1943.

 The memorial statue to Battalion staff (dedicated 30 May 1947) who were killed during WWII was moved to their new camp and placed in front of building #100 (see camp diagram to right), just inside the main gate.